denis-migdal/LISS/README.md

 You can see all examples below in the [`LISS/examples/` directory](./examples/).

 - [Management of HTML attributes](#manage-html-attributes)
-- events
+- DOM manipulation (qs/getLISS)
+- Extend JS and HTML classes
 - DOM manipulation (build/parameters)
-- DOM manipulation (qs/getLISS)
-- Extend existing classes (JS and HTMLElement)
 - [Use HTML/CSS files/strings to fill the component](#use-htmlcss-filesstrings-to-fill-the-component)
 - [Auto mode](#auto-mode)
 - **Advanced features**